Crework/ML-Resources/README.md

 #### Python Programming

 If you want to do Machine Learning, Python is the most popular and useful language for that.
 If you already know Python, skip this part.
+Do one out of these two courses given below.

 [Introduction to Python Programming by MIT](https://www.youtube.com/playlist?list=PLRJdqdXieSHN0U9AdnmwD-9QcR9hmw04d)